| ||

 Not even the entire Jewish People alive today has the right to yield any part of Israel.

-It is the right of the Jewish People over the generations, a right that under
+It is the right of the Jewish People over the generations, a right that under no conditions can be cancelled.

 Even if Jews during a specific period proclaim they are relinquishing this right, they have neither the power nor the authority to deny it to future generations.